adafruit/Adafruit_WICED_Arduino/README.md

 ```
 brew install dfu-util
 ```
-On Windows you will need to [manually install dfu-util](http://dfu-util.sourceforge.net/releases/dfu-util-0.8-binaries/win32-mingw32/) and add it to the system path and use [Zadig](http://zadig.akeo.ie/) to map the DFU device to libusb.
+On Windows dfu-util.exe is already added in the `tools/windows/dfu-util`.
+To install driver for bootloader, you can use [Zadig](http://zadig.akeo.ie/) to map the DFU device to libusb or choose windows driver in `drivers/windows`

 - Install Python 2.7, python-pip, pyusb, click (we use a python script to flash the boards for now)
 ```